renovatebot/renovate/docs/faq.md

 ### Automatically merge passing Pull Requests

-Set configuration option `autoMerge` to `minor` if you want this to apply only to minor upgrades, or set to value `all` if you want it applied to both minor and major upgrades.
+Set configuration option `automerge` to `minor` if you want this to apply only to minor upgrades, or set to value `all` if you want it applied to both minor and major upgrades.